-Angelica tree is also known for its other common names Devil’s Walkingstick, Toothache Tree, Hercules’ Club, Prickly Ash, and Prickly Elder.
-Any part of the tree is toxic to cats when consumed.
-Araliin is the primary toxin found in angelica trees that can irritate a cat’s gastrointestinal tract, skin, and oral cavity if consumed.
+Yes, the Angelica tree, also known by its other common names such as Devil’s Walkingstick, Toothache Tree, Hercules’ Club, Prickly Ash, and Prickly Elder, is toxic to cats.
+Any part of the tree, when consumed, can be harmful.
+Araliin is the primary toxin found in Angelica trees that can irritate a cat’s gastrointestinal tract, skin, and oral cavity if consumed.

 Clinical Signs of Angelica Tree or Devil’s Walkingstick Poisoning in Cats